| EXPANDING FRONTIERS

 metallurgical products department is in full production of diamonds for

+industrial markets.
 Recently I read where the man-made diamonds were being

 introduced to the consumer market as needles for Hi-Fi sets.
+Man-made diamonds is just one example of how research

 and development has paid off for General Electric.
 Between the original